 The second most important need is to make homelessness in the camp and in the wider community as humane as possible until homeless ends.
 To that end, the following are always in constant demand.

-Immediate Need for Warm Blankets
+Immediate Need for Blankets and Winter Clothes

 - A hot meal once a day – sign up to cook a meal for Tent City 3